REACT-KD: Region-Aware Cross-modal Topological Knowledge Distillation for Interpretable Medical Image Classification: Introduction

-In this study, we present a dual-teacher cross-modal distillation framework to address the limitations of clinically acquired imaging data and ensure reliable task performance.
+In this study, we present a dual-teacher cross-modal distillation framework to address the limitations regarding clinically acquired imaging data and ensure reliable task performance.
 HCC is selected as a case study due to its diagnostic reliance on both functional and anatomical imaging.
 Although our work focuses on classification, the framework is extensible to other medical tasks.
 The proposed method, \textbf{REACT-KD}, introduces a dual-teacher paradigm: a structure–function-aware teacher trained on dual-tracer PET/CT and a dose-aware teacher trained on simulated LDCT.
 A lightweight student model is trained under modality dropout to ensure resilience to missing or noisy inputs.
 Beyond conventional logits supervision, we propose a Region Graph Distillation (RGD) module that leverages segmentation-derived anatomical graphs to enforce structure-aware feature consistency.
-A shared CBAM-3D attention module further promotes spatially aligned feature learning across modalities.
-Experimental evaluation on internal and external HCC datasets demonstrates the robustness and generalizability of REACT-KD under varying imaging conditions. \textbf{The main contributions of this work are summarized as follows:} \begin{enumerate} \item We propose a dual-teacher distillation framework that integrates structure–function and dose-aware supervision, enabling robust cross-modal knowledge transfer from high-fidelity PET/CT to a compact CT-only model. \item We introduce Region Graph Distillation, a topology-aware mechanism that captures anatomical relationships from segmentation-derived graphs to guide structure-consistent student learning. \item We present a modality-decoupled training scheme with modality dropout, improving the student’s resilience to missing or noisy inputs and supporting deployment in diverse clinical settings. \end{enumerate}
+A 3D based Convolutional Block Attention Module (CBAM3D)~\cite{Woo2018CBAM} further promotes spatially aligned feature learning across modalities.
+Experimental evaluation on in-house and external HCC datasets demonstrates the robustness and generalizability of REACT-KD under varying clinical situations. \textbf{The main contributions of this work are summarized as follows:} \begin{enumerate} \item We propose a dual-teacher distillation framework that integrates structure–function and dose-aware supervision, enabling robust cross-modal knowledge transfer from high-fidelity PET/CT to a compact CT-only model. \item We introduce Region Graph Distillation, a topology-aware mechanism that captures anatomical relationships from segmentation-derived graphs to guide structure-consistent student learning. \item We present a modality-decoupled training scheme with modality dropout, improving the student’s resilience to missing or noisy inputs and supporting deployment in diverse clinical settings. \end{enumerate}